chromium/chromium/docs/mac_arm64.md

 system `python`, `python3`, and `git`, instead of depot\_tools's hermetic versions for now.

-However, enough works to be able to check out and build, with some setup.
+However, enough works to be able to check out and build (with goma too), with some setup.

 1. opt in to arm64 binaries from cipd by running